kaafivikrant/OtakuFrames/README.md

 # 🚀 Anime Scene Retrieval Platform 🎬

-Welcome to the Anime Scene Retrieval Platform, where you can upload anime episodes and search for scenes effortlessly!
+Welcome to the Anime Scene Retrieval Platform, where you can search by explaining the scene and get the anime episodes effortlessly!

 ## Features ✨